-Monitoring the ammonia, nitrite, and nitrate levels are essential for growing trout.
+Monitoring the ammonia, nitrite, and nitrate levels is essential for growing trout.
 Trout thrives in a healthy and clean environment.
-So make sure to monitor the water quality of your system.
-An additional filtration system is recommended for raising trout to ensure the water quality in the fish tank is maintained.
+So, make sure to monitor the water quality of your system.
+An additional filtration system is recommended for raising trout to maintain the water quality in the fish tank.

-Trout thrive when the water temperature is within the ideal range of 59°F and 85°F, but their growth rates will begin to decrease above 70°F. So as much as possible, keep the water temperature cooled.
+Trout thrive when the water temperature is within the ideal range of 59°F and 85°F, but their growth rates will begin to decrease above 70°F. So, as much as possible, keep the water temperature cool.
 Spawning starts when the water temperature is at 50°F, and a female trout may produce eggs as many as 12,000.

 Although trout do not like dirty water, they have a very strong tolerance to salinity, and many trout varieties can still survive in brackish water and other marine environments.
 The acceptable pH range for trout is between the range of 6.7 to 8.2.
 However, regular monitoring, filtration systems, and air pumps can help maintain good water quality.